Maximus905/testDocs/Demo-Script-for-th2-introduction.md

 Events and messages are stored in estore and mstore without time limits, so you can return to your test scenarios anytime.

 ### th2-read-log
 We configured `th2-read-log` to read log file with market data.
 The results of it's work will be the market data messages in the format they come from the system.
-Then we compare market data messages with messages sent into `demo-conn1` and `demo-conn2`.
-As a result, we expect that all NewOrderSingle messages sent via the script will find a pair in the log file.
+Then we compare market data messages with messages, sent into `demo-conn1` and `demo-conn2`.
+As a result, we expect that all `NewOrderSingle` messages, sent via the script, will find a pair in the log file.

 ### Recon
 The last point of our example is the recon scenario.
 For recon we use several rules, which compares the data from different sources.